serverless/serverless/docs/guides/cicd/mono-repo.md

 - `/service2`
 - `/shared`

-In this case, there is a `/service/serverless.yml` and a `/service2/serverless.yml`.
+In this case, there is a `/service1/serverless.yml` and a `/service2/serverless.yml`.
 The services in those two directories may have a dependency on code defined in the `/shared` directory.
-We want to avoid redeploying ALL services every any of the files change.
+We want to avoid redeploying ALL services every time any of the files change.
 Instead, we want to run tests and redeploy when the relevant changes are made, in particular:

 - If there is a change in `/service1` only deploy `/service1/serverless.yml`.
 - If there is a change in `/service2` only deploy `/service2/serverless.yml`.